iantmn/iantmn.github.io/_posts/2023-2-13-MinorCapstoneAI.md

 pin: true
 ---

-For the full report [click here!](/assets/capstoneAI-report.pdf)
+## Project Overview:

-For my minor Engineering with Artificial Intelligence I did a capstone project.
-The goal of this project was to create a tool that enables Industrial Designers to analyse how a product is used in the real world using sensors.
-Normally this is done by using a video camera and manually analysing the video.
-This is a time consuming process and it is difficult to get accurate results.
-The tool we created uses a machine learning model to analyse the sensor data and automatically detect the usage of the product.
-This way the Industrial Designer can get accurate results in a short amount of time.
+In traditional product usage analysis, video cameras are commonly used to record and analyze how a product is used.
+However, this process is time-consuming and often yields less accurate results.
+The goal of our project was to develop a tool that utilizes machine learning to automatically analyze sensor data and detect the product’s usage.
+This solution allows Industrial Designers to gain accurate insights in a fraction of the time.

+## Project Process:

+### 1. 📖 Literature Study & Model Selection:

+We began by conducting a literature study to understand the existing solutions in this field and the machine learning models frequently used to analyze sensor data.
+This helped us identify key models that could be effective for our task.
+### 2. ⚙️ Preprocessing the Data:

-We started off with a literature study to find out what already exists in this field and what models are often used for analysing sensor data.
-We found out that there are a couple of models that are often used for analysing sensor data.
-After that we started the make a preprocessing pipeline to prepare the data for the machine learning model.
-We used the data from the sensors of a gopro camera.
-We used the accelerometer, gyroscope and magnetometer data.
-We also used the video data from the gopro camera.
-We used the video data to label the data.
+To prepare the sensor data for machine learning, we created a comprehensive preprocessing pipeline.
+The data was sourced from a GoPro camera’s sensors: accelerometer, gyroscope, and magnetometer.
+We also used the video data from the camera to label the sensor data.

-The preprocessing pipeline consists out of multiple steps.
-First we synchronised the data from the sensors and the video.
-Then we used a sliding window to split the data into smaller parts.
-After that we extracted some features like the central power, peak value frequency, and more.
-We also used the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) to extract the frequency domain features.

-After that we started to create a machine learning model.
-We used a random forrest classifier because of its good performance, its ability to handle a lot of data and the fact that it is relativly fast to train.
-We want our user to be able to use the tool at real time and this was therefore very important.

-After that we choose a Jupyter notebook as our interface because it was easy to setup and it was easy to use.
-Due to limited time we couldn't make a web interface.
-However this is something that can be done in the future.
-All functions that are used are made into modules so that they can be used in a web interface.

-During the project we noticed that we could use a form of [active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) to make sure a user gets the best results with the least amount of data.
-Every iteration the user is prompted to label the data that the model is most uncertain about.
+Preprocessing Steps:

+- Data Synchronization: We synchronized the sensor and video data to ensure they aligned correctly.
+- Sliding Window: We used a [**sliding window technique**](https://www.geeksforgeeks.org/window-sliding-technique/) to split the data into smaller, manageable chunks.
+- Feature Extraction: Features such as central power, peak value frequency, and others were extracted.
+Additionally, we applied the [**Fast Fourier Transform (FFT)**](https://en.wikipedia.org/wiki/Fast_Fourier_transform) to extract frequency domain features.

+### 3. 🤖 Machine Learning Model:

+After an analysis for different ML models, we chose a [**Random Forest classifier**](https://www.ibm.com/think/topics/random-forest) for the machine learning model.
+Its strong performance, ability to handle large datasets, and relatively fast training time made it ideal for fast analysis.

+### 4. 🖥️ Interface Development:

+We opted for a Jupyter Notebook interface due to its ease of use and quick setup.
+While we lacked the time to build a web interface, all functions were modularized, making future web integration feasible.

+### 5. 🏃‍♂️ Active Learning:

+We discovered that [**active learning**](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) could enhance the model’s performance by selecting the most uncertain data points for the user to label.
+This ensured that the model received the most relevant data, minimizing the amount of labeling required.
+We created a custom algorithm to analyse which datapoint we should ask.

+### 6. 🔍 Novelty Detection:

-At the end we also made a basic type of novelty detection.
-This is a form of [anomaly detection](https://en.wikipedia.org/wiki/Anomaly_detection).
-This is useful for detecting when a product is used in a way it is not designed for.
-For example, when running shoes are used for hiking.
-This is useful for Industrial Designers because they can use this information to improve their product.
+We incorporated novelty detection (a form of [**anomaly detection**](https://www.ibm.com/think/topics/machine-learning-for-anomaly-detection)) to identify when a product is being used in an unintended way.
+For example, detecting if running shoes are being used for hiking.
+This feature helps Industrial Designers identify potential product flaws, areas for improvement or opportunities.

-We also made a user manual to explain how to use the tool.
-This was in the form of a guided tour in the Jupyter notebook and a [website](https://datacentricdesign.github.io/iot-ml-design-kit/).
+## Results:

+### 1. ⏱️ Fast Analysis:

+The machine learning model processes sensor data much faster than manual analysis, allowing Industrial Designers to receive insights about how a product is being used.
+This eliminates the need for time-consuming manual analysis, enabling designers to quickly iterate on product designs or make adjustments based on how the product is performing in real-world conditions.
+For every hour of footage, manual annotation takes two hours.
+Our model can give results about dozens of hours of footage in an hour work.

+### 2. 📊 Accurate Data-Driven Insights:

+By automatically classifying product usage, the tool provides accurate, quantitative insights about how a product is being used.
+This reduces the risk of human error that can come with video-based analysis or subjective judgment, ensuring that designers have access to reliable data to make informed decisions.

+### 3. 📈 Scalability & Flexibility:

+The system is designed to scale across different product types.
+While the initial prototype focused on products with GoPro sensors, the tool can be adapted for other products with sensor data, making it versatile for a wide range of applications in industrial design.
+The modularity of the system also makes it easy to add more sensors or adjust the analysis pipeline to suit different needs.

+### 4. 👟 Improved Product Design:

+By identifying patterns in how a product is used, the tool highlights potential design flaws that may not have been initially apparent.
+For example, it can detect that a product is used incorrectly, leading to straining.
+This allows Industrial Designers to rethink certain design elements and improve the product’s overall user experience.

+### 5. 🔍 Novelty Detection (Anomaly Detection):

+The tool incorporates novelty detection, which is particularly useful in identifying unusual or unexpected usage patterns.
+This feature is valuable for discovering when a product is being used in ways that were not anticipated, allowing designers to make proactive changes to the design or develop new features to meet unaddressed user needs.

+## Challenges:
+1. **📹Sensor Data Noise:** The sensor data from GoPro devices, especially accelerometers and gyroscopes, often contained noise.
+This posed a challenge in distinguishing between useful and irrelevant information, requiring sophisticated filtering techniques and data cleaning to improve the accuracy of the model.
+2. **🏷️ Data Labeling:** Creating a framework where data and video are synchronised and can be labeled by a user took time to develop.
+The active learning algorithm helped reduce the amount of manual labeling required, but first creating a system that could handle this was a challenge.
+3. **🤖 Model Overfitting:** Training the model on a limited dataset led to overfitting, where the classifier performed well on the training data but struggled with unseen data.
+To address this, we used techniques like cross-validation and increased the dataset size to improve the generalization of the model.
+4. **⚙️ Data Processing:** Processing sensor data in was a challenge, particularly in ensuring the model could classify product usage quickly enough to provide actionable insights.
+Using advanced techniques like the Fast Fourier Transform helped extract relevant features efficiently.
+5. **🧩 Diverse Product Types:** The initial prototype was focused on a specific product with GoPro sensors, and adapting the tool to work with other product types, such as wearables or home appliances, required additional adjustments.
+Creating a flexible architecture was necessary for future scalability.
+6. **⏩ Performance**: Ensuring the tool could handle large datasets efficiently and provide real-time feedback during labeling and analysis was crucial.
+Optimizing the model’s performance and the tool’s responsiveness was a continuous challenge.

+## Additional Resources:

+- For a more detailed report, [click here](/assets/capstoneAI-report.pdf).
+- For the GitHub repository: [Click here](https://github.com/iantmn/Capstone-AI-IoT).
-For more information about the project, see the [GitHub repository](https://github.com/iantmn/Capstone-AI-IoT) or [the website we made](https://datacentricdesign.github.io/iot-ml-design-kit/) for the project.
+- For the website we created for this project: [Click here](https://datacentricdesign.github.io/iot-ml-design-kit/).